loopbackio/loopback.io/pages/en/lb3/Operation-hooks.md

   When the connector does not support this feature yet (see below), the value is undefined.

 {% include important.html content="
-Only certain connectors support `ctx.isNewInstace`.
+Only certain connectors support `ctx.isNewInstance`.
 With other connectors it is undefined.
 See [Checking for support of ctx.isNewInstance](#checking-for-support-of-ctx.isnewinstance).
 " %}